mihaisavezi/claude-code-open/README.md

 export CCO_API_KEY="your-api-key-here"

 # Start the router immediately - no config file needed!
-# Although you can create a config if you want to store your API keys for all providers.
-See cco config
+# Although you can create a config if you want to store your API keys for all providers
-cco start
+cco start  # or claude-code-open start

 # The API key will be used for whichever provider your model requests
 # e.g., if you use "openrouter,anthropic/claude-3.5-sonnet" -> key goes to OpenRouter